Can I rollover funds from another state funded retirement plan?

 Is it expensive to purchase service?

-You can get an estimated cost to purchase service and the resulting effect on your porjected monthly benefit by submitting a request for a service purchase estimate within your myASRS account.
+You can get an estimated cost to purchase service and the resulting effect on your projected monthly benefit by submitting a request for a service purchase estimate within your myASRS account.
 Please know that submitting a request for an estimate in no way obligates you to purchase the service in question.

-What to do if my employer did not withhold contributions and I think they should have?
+What to do if my employer did not withhold contributions, and I think they should have?

 If a member is meeting membership criteria (working at least 20 hours a week for at least 20 weeks in a fiscal year) then contribution deductions are required.
 If you believe that contributions were incorrectly not deducted, then a Contributions Not Withheld service purchase may be initiated via your myASRS account.
 Once received, we will generate an invoice that will first be sent to the employer who will be given 90 days from the invoice date to make a payment.
 Once the employer has made their payment the member will receive an invoice and will be given 90 days to make their payment.